 For example, a few of the main regions in Yellowstone are Old Faithful, Canyon Village, and Mammoth Hot Springs.
 Referring to my list of things you can’t miss, I’d lump Artist Point, Uncle Tom’s Trail, and Mud Volcano under the Canyon Village Area.
 The Old Faithful Area would include Old Faithful and Grand Prismatic…..and so on.

 And that’s it for now!
-Keep your list handy and we’ll see ya tomorrow!
+Keep your list handy, and we’ll see you tomorrow!

 This is Step 3 of planning the perfect trip to Yellowstone.
 To read the other steps of this series, sign up here.